apache/cordova-docs/docs/en/edge/guide/plugin-development/index.md

 powering a Cordova application and the native platform the Cordova application is running on.
-Plugins are composed of a single JavaScript interface used across all platforms, and native implementations following platform-specific Plugin interfaces that the JavaScript will call into.
-It should be noted that all of the core Cordova APIs are implemented using this exact architecture.
+Plugins are composed of a single JavaScript interface used across all platforms, and native implementations following platform-specific Plugin interfaces that the JavaScript calls into.
+All of the core Cordova APIs are implemented using this architecture.

-This guide will go through each step necessary to write a simple Echo Plugin.
-The Echo Plugin will pass a string from JavaScript and send it into the native environment for the supported platforms.
-The native code will then return the same string back into the callbacks inside the plugin's JavaScript.
+This guide steps the process of writing a simple Echo Plugin that passes a string from JavaScript and sends it into the native environment for the supported platforms.
+The native code then returns the same string back to the callbacks inside the plugin's JavaScript.

-This guide should give anyone the necessary overview and level of detail to write more complex plugins.
+This guide provides enough overview on which you can build to write more complex plugins.

 ## JavaScript